 With an earlier announcement date we are hopeful that all the great people we had out for 2016 will be able to make it back in April 2017!

 New MexiCon 2017: We had a record number of attendees this year!
 Our fourth convention was held at the same venue as last year, and once again every game had a private room.
+Every single time slot had at least 10 different games running!

 Our Kickstarter was a huge success, with 58 backers helping us bring three special guests to the con: Michelle Lyons-McFarland, Matt McFarland, and Kenneth Hite.